Quartz Clock Movement Removal

 Hex Nut =

-A six sided nut that threads onto the movement post.
-This is the nut that attaches to the post that goes through the dial from the back to the front.
+A six sided nut, this is the nut that attaches to the post threads that go through the dial from the back to the front.
 It secures the movement to the back of the clock dial.
-This should be tight enough so the movement will not spin sideways if the clock case gets moved.
+This should be tightened enough so the movement will not turn if the clock case gets moved.

 The optional skinny pointer that ticks out the seconds.
 The mount on the quartz second hands are just a press and friction fit.
 There is a post that sticks out of the backside to mount it.
-This tube fits over a pin that is inside of the quartz clock movement's hand shaft post.
-The second hands post fits down into the end of the hand shaft and mounts via friction fit.
+This tube fits over a pin that is inside of the quartz clock movement hand shaft post.
+Thus, the second hand post fits down into the end of the hand shaft and mounts via friction fit.
 There are two styles of time only quartz clock movements, step motion and continuous sweep motion.
-The step unit will run this second hand in a jumpy one second intervals.
-The continuous sweep movement runs the second hand in a fine non stopping sweep motion around the dial instead.
+So the step unit will run this second hand in a jumpy one second interval.
+Then the continuous sweep movement runs the second hand in a fine, constant scrolling sweep motion around the dial instead.

 Quartz Pendulum Hits the Sides

-The pendulum bob diameter can be swapped out for a smaller size.
-The alternative fix is to lessen the strength of the magnet on the back of the movement itself.
+There are two easy fixes for this.
+The pendulum bob can be swapped out for a smaller sized bob.
+Therefore the bob never reaching the sides of the case.
+Or lessen the strength of the magnet on the back of the movement itself by using tape.
 I have heard of this being done with masking tape with good results.
-It just creates a slight barrier of the magnetic pull enough to reduce the overall swing of the pendulum.
-Either way, putting tape on the back or swapping out the bob, you will be left with a quiet clock again.
+The masking tape creates a slight barrier to lesson the magnetic pull enough to reduce the swing of the pendulum.
+Therefore the pendulum swing will be less and not hit the sides.
+Either fix will work, making the clock will again be quiet.